Key city centre projects

 In the heart of the arts and theatre district and where council staff once toiled, a new apartment building now presides, overlooking Aotea Square.

 Once development of the building’s surrounds is completed, the residents and visitors to the area will also be able to take in vibrant laneways, a boutique supermarket, luxury hotel, artisan food offerings and contemporary dining.

-Auckland Council’s former Civic Administration Building been renovated and refurbished as apartments by Civic Lane Limited, an associated company of private developer Love & Co.
+Auckland Council’s former Civic Administration Building has been renovated and refurbished as apartments by Civic Lane Limited, an associated company of private developer Love & Co.
 It’s on the corner of Greys Avenue and Mayoral Drive, which means it will also be just moments away from the future rail station.

-Branded as The CAB, the upper-floor apartments are tailored to all lifestyles , including a penthouse with Sky Garden open-air courtyard, while the ground floor features a concierge and food and beverage facilities.
+Branded as The CAB, the upper-floor apartments are tailored to all lifestyles , including a penthouse with Sky Garden open-air courtyard, while the ground floor features a concierge plus food and beverage facilities.
 The building also has a swimming pool, gym and private movie theatre.